 Some research shows elderberry extracts might help reduce flu symptoms when given within the first 24 to 48 hours of symptoms.
 There are no known side effects of elderberry extract supplements when taken for up to five days.
-However, parts of the elderberry plant itself should be avoided as it can cause nausea, vomiting, and diarrhea.
+Ingesting the elderberry plant itself should be avoided, as it can cause nausea, vomiting, and diarrhea.

 Other herbal remedies that may help when you have flu include:

 - Lozenges containing licorice and slippery elm (may help ease sore throats and coughs from post-nasal drip)